'Sense & Sensibility' - The Morrell Room, November 2019

-The high standard of performance from skilled comedic actors was well delivered including a mixture of comedy, well executed slapstick enhanced with live sound effects and clever comedic asides from the
+The high standard of performance from skilled comedic actors was well delivered including a mixture of comedy, well executed slapstick enhanced with live sound effects and clever comedic asides from the cast.

 Congratulations for their excellent comedic performances goes to Ian Miles as Sir Toby Belch, the riotous uncle and drunken rogue; Alastair Dunstan who played Sir Toby’s side-kick, the gangling Sir Andrew Aguecheek; John Turner as the sober, gullible and pompous steward Malvolio and Fran Weetman as Feste, Fool/Clown, who had licence to say what she wanted.
 Abbey Gillet (Viola/Ceasario) gave a confident performance and Joanna Watson (Olivia) played her part well.